ocaml/ocaml.org/data/tutorials/platform/bp_01_managing_deps.md

 opam pin add <package-name> <git-url>#<branch-or-commit>
 ```

-## Dealing with Development-Only Dependencies
+## Dealing With Development-Only Dependencies

 Opam does not have a notion of development dependencies.
 Instead, each dependency can be either: